 We do not cover single-catch trap likelihoods.
-Distiller and Borchers (2015) developed an approximate SCR MLE for the case in which the capture times are known, although Efford, Borchers and Byrom (2009) showed that use of a multicatch SCR MLE for single-catch trap data works remarkably well for estimating overall density in many situations.
+Distiller and Borchers (2015) developed an approximate SCR MLE for the case in which the capture times are known, although Efford, Borchers and Byrom (2009) showed that use of a multi-catch SCR MLE for singlecatch trap data works remarkably well for estimating overall density in many situations.
 This was confirmed by Distiller and Borchers (2015) although they found that in some such situations inferences about spatial distribution (rather than overall density) are biased.

-4.1 Complete-data and semi-complete-data likelihoods
+4.1 Complete-Data and Semi-Complete-Data Likelihoods

-Because Bayesian inference tends to proceed from what is sometimes called a "complete data likelihood" (see Schofield and Barker, 2016, for example) in this volume, which here means the likelihood as if we observed S_N , we start with this.
-Two cases have been considered, one in which the distribution of S_N is modelled using Equation (4), and one in which the conditional distribution of $S_N|N$ given N, is modelled using Equation (3).
+Because Bayesian inference tends to proceed from what is sometimes called a "complete data likelihood" (see Schofield and Barker, 2016, for example) in this volume, which here means the likelihood as if we observed \mathbf{S}N , we start with this.
+Two cases have been considered, one in which the distribution of \mathbf{S}N is modelled using equation (4), and one in which the conditional distribution of $\mathbf{S}N | N$ given N, is modelled using equation (3).
 We refer to the former as the "Poisson model" and the latter as the "Binomial model".

-King et al. (inpress) developed what they call a "semi-complete-data likelihood", which here means the likelihood as if we observed the locations S_n of the n detected individuals, but not the locations of the undetected individuals.
+King et al. (2016) developed what they call a "semicomplete-data likelihood", which here means the likelihood as if we observed the locations S_n of the n detected individuals, but not the locations of the undetected individuals.
 They developed this only for the Binomial model, but we consider it below for the Poisson model as well.
-Bayesian inference with a semi-complete-data likelihood has some advantages over Bayesian inference with a complete-data likelihood, as outlined below.
+Bayesian inference with a semicomplete-data likelihood has some advantages over Bayesian inference with a complete-data likelihood, as outlined below.
 Maximum likelihood estimation proceeds from the "observed data likelihood", and involves marginalising a semi-complete-data likelihood over the (unobserved) locations of detected individuals.

 We illustrate complete-data and semi-complete-data likelihoods below using the capture histories Ω as the response.
-The cases in which one has count data or detection time data are obtained similarly, but with \boldsymbol{n} or \boldsymbol{t} in place of Ω .
+The cases in which one has count data or detection time data are obtained similarly, but with n or t in place of Ω .

-4.1.1 Complete data likelihoods Recall that the spatial point process model has a parameter vector $\boldsymbol{\beta}$ and the observation model has parameter vector $\boldsymbol{\theta}$.
-If we observed \boldsymbol{S}N , then the likelihood for the parameters $(\boldsymbol{\beta}, \boldsymbol{\theta})$, given Ω , \boldsymbol{S}N and \boldsymbol{X} can be written as follows (note that once we know Ω , we know Δ , but for model description it is useful to condition on Δ in the likelihood):
+4.1.1 Complete data likelihoods.
+Recall that the spatial point process model has a parameter vector $\boldsymbol{\beta}$ and the observation model has parameter vector $\boldsymbol{\theta}$.
+If we observed \mathbf{S}N , then the likelihood for the parameters $(\boldsymbol{\beta}, \boldsymbol{\theta})$, given Ω , \mathbf{S}N and \mathbf{X} can be written as follows

+(note that once we know Ω , we know Δ , but for model description it is useful to condition on Δ in the likelihood):